Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awslambda.md

   },
   "steps": [{
     "check_logical_name": "TriggerLambdaAndWaitForResponse",
-    "description": "This step attempts to invoke a request and send a payload from a Lambda function to a SQS Queue."
+    "description": "This step attempts to invoke a request and send a payload from a Lambda function to a SQS Queue.", "timeout_secs": 900
   }]
 }
 ```